-The University is an on-line learning institution providing the majority of its services virtually and therefore was not significantly impacted by certain federal and provincial government measures designed to combat the spread of COVID-19, such as campus closures to students during the health pandemic.
-However, the negative impacts to the economy at March 31, 2020 and uncertainty surrounding future economic activities could continue to have a significant impact on the University's portfolio investments and employee future benefit obligations.
+The University is an on-line learning institution providing the majority of its services virtually and therefore has not been significantly impacted by certain federal and provincial government measures designed to combat the spread of COVID-19, such as campus closures to students during the health pandemic.
+Staff members continue working remotely as the University fully implements its near-virtual work environment.
 University management continues to assess the impacts on its operations and learners as governments respond and the economy reacts to these uncertainties.

-20 Budget figures
+21 Budget figures

-The University's 2019-2020 budget figures have been provided for comparison purposes.
-The budget was approved by the Board of Governors and was presented to the Minister of Advanced Education as part of the University's 2019-2022 Comprehensive Institutional Plan.
+The University's 2020-2021 budget figures have been provided for comparison purposes.
+The budget was approved by the Board of Governors and was presented to the Minister of Advanced Education.